 Slice cake carefully and savor.

-The homemade chocolate biscuit cake recipe adaptation makes a no bake, non flour chocolate cake that's unlike a regular cake.
+The royal chocolate biscuit cake recipe adaptation makes a no bake, non flour chocolate cake that's unlike a regular cake.

 It's very firm and not always easy to cut without the chocolate cracking, so it's more like a thick chocolate bar than a normal cake.